 We follow Recommended cleaning methods from “ARMA” & “GAF” The top two Shingle manufactures.

 The most effective method of cleaning algae and moss from a roof is with sodium hypochlorite and water.
-Apply with a sprayer and allow the solution to dwell on the roof surface for 15 to 20 minutes, and then rinse thoroughly with water.
-Extended dwell times may be necessary, however, avoid letting the solution dry completely as this may prevent complete rinsing.
+Apply with a sprayer and allow the solution to dwell on the roof surface for 15 to 20 minutes.
+Extended dwell times may be necessary.

 If a new roof is not an option, GAF recommends cleaning the roof with a special mixture.
 That mixture is: Sodium hypochlorite & water found at many home centers.
-Apply this mixture with a sprayer, let sit on the roof surface for up to 20 minutes, and rinse with water.
+Apply this mixture with a sprayer, let sit on the roof surface for up to 20 minutes.
 Be sure to protect any shrubs below.
 Remember, the roof surface will become slippery when wet… be careful!!!
-For more information go to there website link

 Other preventative measures —such as adding zinc or copper strips to prevent both algae and moss, or applying asphalt shingles that incorporate algae resistant copper granules —may be employed when it is time to replace a roof.
 Currently, there are asphalt shingles available that use algae resistance technology.

 Adding zinc or copper strips to an existing roof is not recommended since this will require either applying the strips with exposed nails (which can cause leaks over time) or breaking the sealant bond (which may eventually result in wind damage) to slide the strips under the shingles.